Convex-Dev/design/docs/cad/027_log/README.md

 (log val1 val2 val3 ....)
 ```

-As an example, a decentralised auction house might choose to log when items are sold with this folloing code
+As an example, a decentralised auction house might choose to log when items are sold with this following code

 ```clojure
 (log :SOLD asset-id buyer price)